MamaboloGtub/my-profile/README.md

 - 🔭 I’m currently a junior Java developer and Vuejs at [AfriGIS](www.afrigis.co.za).
 - 🌱 I’m currently learning Qgis, springboot, and vuejs (trying to build something by the end of the year).
 - 👯
-- 💬 Ask me about anything , Would love to answer them.✌
+- 💬 Ask me about anything, Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform
 - ⚡
 - 📝[Portfolio](https://github.com/MamaboloGtub/MamaboloGtub)